kirilcvetkov92/Vehicle-Detection/README.md

           * Append the window region to rectangles list with factor `scale`

-I use composition on three search scales, using YUV color channel, and these parameters were choosen carefully according to:
+I use composition on three search scales, using YUV color channel, and these parameters were chosen carefully according to:
 * Fair accuracy on Test images
 * Fair processing/search speed